josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 ## Edit the hero

-Users should be able to edit the hero's name in an `<input>` text box.
+Users should be able to edit the hero name in the textbox for an `input` element.

 The text box should both *display* the hero's `name` property and *update* that property as the user types.
 That means data flows from the component class *out to the screen* and from the screen *back to the class*.

-To automate that data flow, setup a two-way data binding between the `<input>` form element and the `hero.name` property.
+To automate that data flow, setup a two-way data binding between the form `input` element and the `hero.name` property.

 ### Two-way binding